RedisLabs/terraform-provider-rediscloud/docs/guides/migration-guide-v1.0.0.md

 ---
-page_title: "Migrating to version v1.0.0"
+page_title: "Migrating to version v1.X.X"
 subcategory: "Guides"
 ---

-# Migrating to version v1.0.0
+# Migrating to version v1.X.X

-This guide is for the users who want to migrate their old Terraform configurations to `v1.0.0`.
+This guide is for the users who want to migrate their old Terraform configurations to `v1.X.X`.

-The migration is safe, simple and will not alter any of the existing resources in your infrastructure.
+The migration is safe, simple and will not alter any existing resources in your infrastructure.
 The process is as follows:

-1. Update your HCL files to use the latest version of the schemas for your subscription and database resources.
-2. Import your resources into a new Terraform state file.
-3. Verify that the resources are imported correctly.

 ## Why would I want to migrate?

-The version `v1.0.0` of the provider contains breaking changes in the schemas.
-However, those changes help to improve the user experience and database management.
-Those enhancements are described below:

-* **Fixed the misleading plan**: In the old versions of the provider, the databases could be created in the `database` block inside the subscription resource.
-A `TypeSet` was used by the `database` attribute where an index value of the block is calculated by the hash of the attributes.
-That means, if you change an attribute inside the block, then Terraform would produce the misleading plan telling you that the whole database is going to be recreated.
-  However, under the hood, the provider doesn't delete the database and only updates its properties unless the `name` attribute was changed.
-In order to fix this, the database block has been moved to a separate resource.
-* **Separate database resource**: As mentioned, the database block has been moved to a separate resource.
-This allows the user to take greater control over the database resource.
-That is:
-  * easier access to the attributes of the database,
-  * importing specific databases in the state,
+The new version allows greater control over the database resource.
+It provides easier access to the attributes of the database, importing specific databases to the TF state file, and simpler database management.
-  * simpler database management through the provider.
+All of these make the provider resources more stable and better for TF provisioning.

+The changes, such as new database resource extraction, can be found in the Terraform RedisCloud Provider CHANGELOG.

 ## Prerequisites

 * The RedisCloud provider `>= 1.0.0`.
-* Backup your Terraform state: Make sure you have a backup of your state before you start the migration.
-* Access to the Redis Cloud API: Make sure that the provider can connect to RedisCloud.
+* Backup Terraform configuration file (.tf) and State file (.tfstate)
-* Empty state file: Make sure to run the migration with an empty state file.
-You can do that by creating a new directory with your Terraform configuration files.
+* Create an empty state file (.tfstate).
+You can create a new directory with your Terraform configuration files (.tf).

 ## Run migration

+1. Update your HCL files to use the latest version of the schemas for your subscription and database resources.
-The `rediscloud_subscription` no longer supports the `database` block, and a new block called `creation_plan` has been introduced.
-In this case, you only need to modify your existing `rediscloud_subscription` schema and create a new resource called `rediscloud_database` for each of your databases in the subscription.
+The ‘database’ block has been extracted from the `rediscloud_subscription` to a new resource called ‘rediscloud_subscription_database’.
+In addition, a new block called `creation_plan` has been introduced to the ‘rediscloud_subscription’.
+So, to migrate to the new version, all you need to do is to modify your existing `rediscloud_subscription` schema and create a new resource called `rediscloud_subscription_database` for each of your databases in the subscription.

 ~> **Note:** If you want to create a new subscription, then the `creation_plan` block is required.